riderx/opentranslate/README.md

 I believe in Open world, Open source, and Open web.
 Google translate or Deepl are totally close and or bad or paid.
 So I made this project to make a better translation tool Free to use with your own API key.
 ?In the future i will probably add a way to use it without API key by paying, but for now, you need to get one.
-It's only work with gpt-4, so you need to get an API key from OpenAi.
+It's work best with gpt-4, so you need to get an API key from OpenAI.